Bantu peoples of South Africa: Cape Frontier Wars

-The longest running military action from the period of colonialism in Africa, which saw a series of nine wars during 1779 till 1879.
-Involving the Xhosa Kingdom and the British Empire, mainly in the present day South African region of Eastern Cape.
+The Xhosa Wars were a series of nine wars fought between 1779 and 1879, involving the Xhosa chiefdoms and the British Empire in what is now the Eastern Cape.
+They constituted the longest-running military conflict of the colonial period in Africa.

-(1779–1803): After European invasion of the present day Western Cape, South Africa region, colonialist's frontiersmen in the 18th century started encroaching the land farther inland present-day South African region, encountering more of the indigenous population, conflict of land and cattle grew sparking the first war that set to drive Xhosa people out of Zuurveld by 1781.
-The second war involved a larger Xhosa territory between the Great Fish River and the Sundays River, the Gqunukhwebe clans of the Xhosa started to penetrate back into the Zuurveld and colonists under Barend Lindeque, allied themselves with Ndlambe, a regent of the Western Xhosas, to repel the Gqunukhwebe.
-The second war concluded when farms were abandoned due to panic in 1793.
-In 1799 the third war began with the Xhosa rebellion – discontented Khoekhoe revolted and joined with the Xhosa in the Zuurveld, and started retaking land through farms occupied by colonialist, reaching Oudtshoorn by July 1799.
-The colonial officials made peace with the Xhosa and Khoe in Zuurveld.
-In 1801, Graaff-Reinet rebellion started forcing more Khoekhoe desertions and farm abandonment.
-The commandos could not achieve any result, so in February 1803 a peace was arranged with the Xhosas and Khoekhoes.
+(1779–1803): After the European invasion of the present-day Western Cape region, 18th-century frontiersmen began encroaching further inland, coming into contact with the indigenous population.
+Conflicts over land and cattle sparked the first war, which drove the Xhosa out of the Zuurveld by 1781.
+The second war involved a larger Xhosa territory between the Great Fish River and the Sundays River, when the Gqunukhwebe clans re-entered the Zuurveld and colonists under Barend Lindeque allied themselves with Ndlambe, regent of the Western Xhosa, to repel them; the war ended when farms were abandoned in 1793.
+In 1799 the third war began with a Xhosa rebellion, in which discontented Khoekhoe joined the Xhosa in the Zuurveld and retook farms, reaching Oudtshoorn by July 1799.
+Peace was made with the Xhosa and Khoe, but the Graaff-Reinet rebellion of 1801 forced further Khoekhoe desertions and farm abandonment, and a peace was arranged in February 1803.

-(1811–1819): Zuurveld became a buffer zone between the Cape Colony and Xhosa territory, empty of the Boers, the British to the west and the Xhosa to the east.
-In 1811 the fourth war began when the Xhosa took back the rest of their territory of Zuurveld, conflicts with the settlers followed.
-Forces under Colonel John Graham drove the Xhosa back beyond the Fish River.
-The fifth war, the war of Nxele, started after the Battle of Amalinde.
-This happened after a civil war broke out within the Xhosa Nation when the British-allied chief Ngqika of the Right Hand House allegedly tried to overthrow the Government and become the king of the Xhosas but was defeated.
-Then Ngqika appealed to the British who seized 23,000 head of cattle from a Xhosa chief.
-The Xhosa prophet, Nxele (Makhanda) emerged, under the command of Mdushane, Ndlambe's son, led 6,000 Xhosa force attack on 22 April 1819 to Grahamstown, which was held by 350 troops repulsed Nxele.
+(1811–1819): The Zuurveld became a buffer zone between the Cape Colony and Xhosa territory.
+In 1811 the fourth war began when the Xhosa retook the remainder of the Zuurveld; forces under Colonel John Graham drove them back beyond the Fish River.
+The fifth war, the War of Nxele, followed the Battle of Amalinde and a civil war within the Xhosa, after the British-allied chief Ngqika was defeated in an attempt to establish himself as king.
+The British then seized 23,000 head of cattle from a Xhosa chief.
+The Xhosa prophet Makhanda (Nxele), under Mdushane, led a force of 6,000 against Grahamstown on 22 April 1819, which was held by 350 troops who repelled the attack.
 Nxele was captured and imprisoned on Robben Island.
-The British pushed the Xhosa further east beyond the Fish River to the Keiskamma River.
-The resulting empty territory was designated as a buffer zone for loyal Africans' settlements.
-It came to be known as the "Ceded Territories".
+The British pushed the Xhosa east beyond the Fish River to the Keiskamma River, and the resulting territory, known as the "Ceded Territories", was designated as a buffer zone for loyal African settlements.